 Herbert Kohl, a pioneer of open education featured in this documentary on the early days of whole language and open education.

-Getting started reading about progressive education, try this handy list Gary Stager assembled for teachers.
+Getting started reading about progressive education?
+Try this handy shortlist of recommended books Gary Stager assembled for teachers.

 A Seminal Book